 WATCH THIS: How to Teach Kids to Behave Around Dogs

-There’s a reason why vets and trainers stress the importance of socializing dogs, especially in their early age.
+There's a reason why vets and trainers stress the importance of socializing dogs, especially at an early age.
 Proper socialization can prevent or reduce many serious behavioral problems in dogs, one of them being all types of canine aggression.